quadvvvv/ModelEarth-feed/MemberSense.md

 <!--
 Also tried this without success:
-In Discord, found the bot user, went to it's profile, clicked Add App > Add to Server, selected the server and clicked Authorize.
+In Discord, found the bot user, went to its profile, clicked Add App > Add to Server, selected the server and clicked Authorize.
 -->

 9. Copy the generated URL at the bottom of the page.
 (Contains permissions integer: 592896)